joewlos/activitypubdantic/README.md

 }
 ```

 However, not every project requires this degree of granularity.
-For example, some servers may already have logic that ignores additional fields and only iterates through the URL `id` fields in the JSON.
+For example, some servers may already have logic that ignores additional fields and only iterates through the `id` URLs in the JSON.

 ```python
 short_output_json = output_class.json(verbose=False)
 print(short_output_json)  # See JSON below
 ```

-A verbosity flag shortens the output, retaining consistency but eliminating potentially unneeded data.
+A verbosity flag shortens the output, retaining consistency but eliminating potentially unneeded data for your implementation.

 ```json
 {